 Be Kind To Yourself

-Know that it’s not your fault you fell for an abuser, or stayed longer than you should have.
-As for the voices in your head, listen to them, honor them, and let them go.
+Know that it’s not your fault you fell for an abuser or stayed longer than you should have.
+As for the voices in your head, listen to them, honour them, and let them go.
 Don’t condemn yourself and never feel like you are alone.

 Millions of people have been where you are now, and a good number have come out stronger and better.
 Take one day at a time and remind yourself that you matter, too.